St Giles-without-Cripplegate

 St Giles-without-Cripplegate is an Anglican church in the City of London, located on Fore Street within the modern Barbican complex.
 When built it stood without (that is, outside) the city wall, near the Cripplegate.
 The church is dedicated to St Giles, patron saint of handicapped and infirm people of many different kinds.
 It is one of the few medieval churches left in the City of London, having survived the Great Fire of 1666.

-Today, this ancient sanctuary is a thriving and welcoming community of faith serving The City businesses and civic life, thousands of local residents, schools and other institutions, and the arts.

 History

 There had been a Saxon church on the site in the 11th century but by 1090 it had been replaced by a Norman one.
-In 1394 it was rebuilt in the perpendicular gothic style.
+In 1394 it was rebuilt in the perpendicular gothic style during the reign of Richard II.
 The stone tower was added in 1682.